-Exeter is a fairly small city in the county of Devon which is situated in the south west of England.
-It has a population of around 130,000 people and lies on the appropriately named River Exe which originates from Exmoor before reaching its destination ~ the sea at Exmouth.
-The river offers some spectacular scenery, much of which is rich in wildlife including otters and kingfishers and renowned for its well stocked salmon.
+Exeter is a fairly small city in the county of Devon, around 175 miles from London and is situated in the south west of England.
+It lies by the appropriately named River Exe which originates from Exmoor before reaching its destination ~ the sea at Exmouth.
+Exeter has its own airport, regular trains to London and major routes out of the city via the M5.

 Due to the many parks and green spaces, Exeter has been listed as one of the greenest locations within the UK.
 On the outskirts of Exeter, there are six Valley Parks which are managed by the Wildlife Trust and are often described as ‘countryside within the city’.
+The river offers some spectacular scenery, much of which is rich in wildlife including otters, kingfishers and is renowned for its well stocked salmon.

 Due to the superb quality of life, the balance between urban and rural and the charming green spaces, Exeter is a fantastic choice when deciding where to live.